 heART of Huntsville Explores Huntsville’s Rich Art Offerings

-For Huntsville art enthusiasts—or those who wish to be—the Center for Law, Engagement, And Politics is hosting their annual heART of Huntsville program on Tuesday nights (from 6pm-9pm) on October 3, October 10, and October 17.
+For Huntsville art enthusiasts—or those who wish to be—the Center for Law, Engagement, And Politics is hosting their annual heART of Huntsville program on Thursday nights (from 6pm-9pm) on October 11, October 18, and October 25, and November 1.
 Participants will have the opportunity to explore Huntsville’s rich cultural offerings in art and architecture, while also enjoying dinners and a rich helping of Huntsville’s history.

 “We had a lot of fun with this last year,” noted LEAP Center Director Mike Yawn, “so we definitely wanted to do it again.
 Although the focus is on art and architecture, it’s also a great way for newcomers to meet people while also systematically learning about the community as a whole.”

-Week Two (Oct 10): The New York Times called Richard Haas the “great architectural muralist of our time,” and his murals will be the focus of the program’s second week.
+Week Two (Oct 18): The New York Times called Richard Haas the “great architectural muralist of our time,” and his murals will be the focus of the program’s second week.
 This is fitting, because Huntsville has the most works by Haas of any city in the world.
-The tour begins at Founders’ Park and includes stops at the First United Methodist Church, the Old Town Theater, and SHSU’s Satellite Art Gallery, with a concluding dinner at the Wynne Home Art Center.
+The tour begins at Founders’ Park and includes stops at the First United Methodist Church, the Old Town Theater, and SHSU’s Satellite Art Gallery, with a concluding dinner at The Patio.

-Week Three (Oct 17): The program’s final session will include a tour of the outdoor sculpture in Huntsville and an inside-tour of the Adickes Foundation, culminating with a dinner at the Carbonero's.
+Week Three (Oct 25): The program’s third session will include a tour of the outdoor sculpture in Huntsville and an inside-tour of the Adickes Foundation, culminating with a dinner at Carbonero's.

 The program will feature interactions with city staff, historians, and local artists.
 Participants will need to be able to navigate themselves across SHSU’s campus and around the downtown area for the first and second weeks.
 A bus (or other transportation) will be provided for participants on week three, during the tour of outdoor sculptures.